Fair coins tend to land on the same side they started: Evidence from 350,757 flips: Discussion

-Our results are aligned with previous empirical data evaluating the same-side bias; the DHM \cite{diaconis2007dynamical} 27 high-speed camera flips that initially suggested the same-side bias of approximately $1$\%, and the subsequent $20{,}000$ coin flips by Janet Larwood and Priscilla Ku who found $1.2$\% and $0.1$\% same-side bias, respectively \citep{noauthor_40000_nodate}.
-Future work may attempt to verify whether `wobbly tossers' show a more pronounced same-side bias than `stable tossers' and examine the learning effects in more detail.
-Furthermore, the present learning effects suggest that the same-side bias is best studied through many people who each contribute only a few thousand coin flips rather than through few people who each contribute tens of thousands of coin flips; the same-side bias is much more pronounced at the beginning of the experiment, and hence there are diminishing returns when a single person contributes very many coin flips.
+Future work may attempt to verify whether `wobbly tossers' show a more pronounced same-side bias than `stable tossers' and examine the practice effects in more detail.
+Furthermore, the present practice effects suggest that the same-side bias is best studied through many people who each contribute only a few thousand coin flips rather than through few people who each contribute tens of thousands of coin flips; the same-side bias is much more pronounced at the beginning of the experiment, and hence there are diminishing returns when a single person contributes very many coin flips.
 However, the effort required to test the more detailed hypotheses appears to be excessive, as this would ideally involve detailed analyses of high-speed camera recordings for individual flips (cf. \citealp{diaconis2007dynamical}).

-In order to ensure the quality of the data, we videotaped and audited the data collection procedure (see the method section for details).
-The audit did not reveal anything suspicious (i.e., all participants performed the coin flips they reported); however, the video recordings were of insufficient quality to provide additional insights into the variability of the same-side bias.
+In order to ensure the quality of the data, we videotaped and audited the data collection procedure (see the Appendix section for details).
+The audit did not reveal anything suspicious (i.e., all participants performed the coin flips they reported).
+While the video recordings were of insufficient quality to provide additional insights into the variability of the same-side bias, McGaw \cite{mcgaw2024} noticed that the coin flipping technique of participants with the extreme same-side bias was visibly worse than that of the remaining participants.
+Exclusion of those participants, however, did not significantly affect the results.
 There also remains a legitimate concern: at the time when people were flipping the coins they were aware of the main hypothesis under test.
 Therefore it cannot be excluded that some of the participants were able to manipulate the coin flip outcomes in order to produce the same-side bias.
-In light of the nature of the coin tossing process, the evidence from the video recordings, and the precise correspondence between the data and the predictions from DHM model, we deem this possibility as unlikely; future work is needed to disprove it conclusively (e.g., by concealing the aim of the study).
+In light of the nature of the coin tossing process, the evidence from the video recordings, and the precise correspondence between the data and the predictions from DHM model, we deem this possibility unlikely, but future work is needed to disprove it conclusively (e.g., by concealing the aim of the study).